 Dr. Kieran Murphy is Medical Director of UHN’s International Strategy and an interventional neuroradiologist at Toronto Western Hospital.
 A leader in the field of medical innovation, Dr. Murphy has filed 72 patents over the course of his career, developing and improving pioneering devices for spinal pain interventions.
 Each year, his devices are used in more than 60,000 vertebroplasty procedures around the globe.
 Dr. Murphy’s current research focuses on radiofrequency ablation of bone metastases in spine, ozone disk herniation, antioxidant use for reducing radiation injury, hydrocephalus detection and medical education.

-Dr. Phyllis Billia is Research Director of the Peter Munk Cardiac Centre at UHN.
+Dr. Phyllis Billia is Director of Research for the Peter Munk Cardiac Centre at UHN.
 Dr. Billia aspires to understand heart failure at a molecular level.
 Recently, her work has provided the first direct evidence that manipulation of tumour suppressor genes and metabolic factors can trigger cardiac regeneration.
-In Dr. Billia’s laboratory, her team is further exploring how to coax the heart back into proliferation.
-Dr. Billia’s promising new research may lead to the development of improved treatment options to prevent the development of heart failure.
+In Dr. Billia’s laboratory, her team is exploring how to coax the heart back into the cell cycle to make more heart cells for the purpose of cardiac regeneration.
+Her promising new research may lead to the development of improved treatment options to prevent the development of heart failure after a heart attack.

 Dr. Edward Cole is former Physician-in-Chief of UHN and previously served on the Board of Directors of UHN Foundation.
 He is founder and past Chair of The Canadian Transplantation Society Kidney Working Group and Chair of the Steering Committee for National Kidney Registries.
 In 2012, he received the Canadian Transplantation Society Lifetime Achievement Award.
 Dr. Cole’s major research interests are in immunosuppressive drugs and clinical trials in renal transplantation.

-Dr. Tirone David is a cardiovascular surgeon at the Peter Munk Cardiac Centre and Sprott Department of Surgery and Melanie Munk Chair of Cardiovascular Surgery at UHN.
-Dr. David has developed numerous operative procedures to treat patients with heart valve disease, complications of myocardial infarction, and thoracic aneurysms.
-One of these procedures is known as “David operation.”
-He is a two-time receipt of the Order of Canada, the highest honor given to civilians in Canada.
-In 2016, Dr. David received the Scientific Achievement Award from the American Association for Thoracic Surgery.
+Dr. Tirone David is a world-renowned cardiovascular surgeon at the Peter Munk Cardiac Centre and Sprott Department of Surgery and the Melanie Munk Chair of Cardiovascular Surgery at UHN.
+Dr. Davidhas published more than 400 scientific papers, 38 chapters in medical textbooks as well as five surgical textbooks.
+He has developed numerous operative procedures to treat patients with heart diseases and one of these procedures is known as “David operation.”
+Dr. David is member of numerous surgical and medical societies and is honorary member of 15 international medical societies.
+He has received numerous national and international awards, notably the Order of Ontario in 1993 and the Order of Canada in 1996.

 Dr. Michael Farkouh is the Peter Munk Chair in Multinational Clinical Trials at UHN.
 Dr. Farkouh is internationally known for his work on the management of acute coronary syndromes in the emergency room.
 He has a special interest and expertise in the field of cardiovascular disease in diabetic patients.
 Dr. Farkouh chairs the numerous committees on diabetes and heart disease and is the founder of the Worldwide Network for Innovation in Clinical Research, an international trials consortium of 10 large academic institutions.

 Dr. Thomas Forbes is the Surgeon-in-Chief of the Sprott Department of Surgery and the James Wallace McCutcheon Chair in Surgery at UHN.
-Dr. Forbes is a vascular surgeon and has published more than 300 peer-reviewed papers, editorials and book chapters and has given more than 100 guest lectures and professorships.
-His commitment to surgical excellence and support for the whole of the perioperative team, the recognition of the essential role of all members of TeamUHN – especially in these trying times – are key attributes Dr. Forbes brings to this important leadership role at UHN.
+Dr. Forbes is a vascular surgeon and has published more than 300 peer-reviewed papers, editorials and book chapters, and has given more than 100 guest lectures and professorships.
+His commitment to surgical excellence and support for the whole of the perioperative team, the recognition of the essential role of all members of TeamUHN as key attributes Dr. Forbes brings to this important leadership role at UHN.

 Dr. Brian Hodges is Executive Vice President of Education and Chief Medical Officer at UHN.
 He is a practicing psychiatrist and teacher.
 Dr. Hodges’ research focuses on assessment, competence, compassion and the future of the health profession.
 Recently, Dr. Hodges was selected as the next President-Elect of the Royal College of Physicians and Surgeons of Canada.